 Don't be the person who goes into a bakery looking for yogurt.
 When you begin a writing sprint, be honest with yourself about what you should expect to get out of it and what expectations are unrealistic.

 If you can set your expectations appropriately, at the end of the sprint you will happy with the end result.
 You will be exhausted, but happy.

 I've shared my expectations for writing sprints.
 What are some of yours?
 What expectations do you feel are realistic for challenges like NaNoWriMo?
 Let us know in the comments.

-If you are participating in NaNoWriMo, share the words you write today in the comments with us so we can celebrate your hard work.
-If you aren’t participating, write for fifteen minutes about someone who started something with misguided expectations.
-Once you’ve posted in the comments, read the comments of other writers and encourage them.
+If you are participating in NaNoWriMo, share the words you write today in the practice box with us so we can celebrate your hard work.
+If you aren't participating, write for fifteen minutes about someone who started something with misguided expectations.
+Once you've posted, give feedback to a few others and encourage them to keep going!